oracle-samples/db-sample-schemas/README.md

 accounts named HR, OE, PM, IX, SH or BI.

-The installation scripts are designed to run on a database host with Oracle Database 12.1, non CDB.
+The installation scripts are designed to run on a database host with Oracle Database 12.1.
 Privileged database access is required during installation.

 The instructions below work on Linux and similar operating systems.